JavierSotillo/Helminth_lab/_pages/aboutwebsite.md

 ### Copyright / credit

 You can use this template as you please.
-You don't have to link to us or mention us (but of course we appreciate it).
-We also welcome it if you send us an email with a link to your website, perhaps we'll publish a list here at some point.
+Please, go to The Allan Lab GitHub and fork it.
+You don't have to link to The Allan Lab or mention them, but they will appreciate it.

 Comments welcome.

-Code released under the MIT License.